ForEvolve/ForEvolve.ExceptionMapper/README.md

 -   `500 InternalServerError` (`ForEvolve.ExceptionMapper.InternalServerErrorException`)
 -   `501 NotImplemented` (`System.NotImplementedException`)

 It also comes with a fallback handler that convert unhandled exceptions to `500 InternalServerError`.
 This is an opt-in feature, configured by the `FallbackExceptionHandlerOptions`.
-This handler can be useful, but be careful of what you share about your exceptions in production, this could help a malicious user acquire information about your server.
+That handler can be useful, but be careful of what you share about your exceptions in production, this could help a malicious user acquire information about your server.

 To use the prebuilt handlers, you have to: